-Out in the Welsh mountains, at Triumph’s Adventure Experience, there’s no hiding from the winter.
-It’s cold.
+Out in the Welsh mountains, at Triumph’s Adventure Experience, there’s no hiding from the weather.
 It’s muddy.
 It’s wet.
-As part of Triumph’s ‘Don’t Hide Away’ campaign to encourage riding this winter, two riders donned the best cold weather gear and used the best tools for the job – Triumph Tigers.
+As part of Triumph’s ‘Don’t Hide Away’ campaign to encourage riding this whatever the weather, two riders donned the best gear and used the best tools for the job – Triumph Tigers.

 Richie Norton, is a Yorkshireman who runs The Strength Temple, a Bristol-based company that champions healthy living and mindfulness.